UH-fusor/hv-control/README.md

-# hv-control
+# hvcontrol

 The power supplies from Technix http://www.technix-hv.com can be controlled via RS232 bus using a simple ASCII based protocol.
-The aim of the hv-control project is to implement a Python3 control library for the Technix SR 5kW to 10kW series http://www.technix-hv.com/technix/products/HV-generators/sr-5000-to-10000-watts.
+The aim of the hvcontrol project is to implement a Python3 control library for the Technix SR 5kW to 10kW series http://www.technix-hv.com/technix/products/HV-generators/sr-5000-to-10000-watts.
 We are testing the implementation with Technix SR100kV-5kW, having a